 We’ve defined and typed the data that the program will manipulate.
 Now we have to define the logical context in which this data will evolve.
 This is done in Catala using “scopes”.
 Scopes are close to functions in terms of traditional programming.
 Scopes also have to be declared in metadata, so here we go:

 The scope is the basic abstraction unit in Catala programs, and the declaration of the scope is akin to a function signature: it contains a list of all the arguments along with their types.
 But in Catala, scopes’ variables stand for three things: input arguments, local variables and outputs.
 The difference between these three categories can be specified by the different input/output attributes preceding the variable names. “input” means that the variable has to be defined only when the scope IncomeTaxComputation is called. “internal” means that the variable cannot be seen from outside the scope: it is neither an input nor an output of the scope. “output” means that a caller scope can retrieve the computed value of the variable.
-Note that a variable can also be simulataneously an input and an output of the scope, in that case it should be annotated with “input output”.
+Note that a variable can also be simultaneously an input and an output of the scope, in that case it should be annotated with “input output”.

 We now have everything to annotate the contents of article 1, which is copied over below.